JonathanPrexl/reading-speed-comparison-for-satellite-raster-data/README.md

-# Comparison for loading speed for raster data machine learning
+# Comparison for reading speed of satellite raster data for fast deep learning data loader

 Data like Sentinel-2 satellite images comes in compressed .jp2 separate tiles per band covering big spacial extends.
 Loading patches (windows) via *rasterio* can be very slow and therefore represent the bottleneck of a machine leaning pipeline.
 Alternatively, one can extract patches beforehand and store them separately or in a combined hdf5 file.
 Still, this generates storage overhead and makes visualization more difficult (large rasters can be more easily displayed).